-Raccoons are intelligent and curious animals well know for destroying gardens and making a mess at garbage cans.
+Raccoons are intelligent and curious animals well known for destroying gardens and making a mess at garbage cans.
 They have a unique black mask of fur covering their eyes that makes them look like cute bandits.
 We have gathered complete Raccoon Facts For Kids that will help kids in learning all about Raccoons.
-They are going to learn its scientific name, taxonomy, etymology, evolution, species, appearance, characteristics, features, size, weight, lifespan, habitat, diet, lifecycle, reproduction, adaptations, predators, conservations status and many other interesting facts about Racoons.
+They are going to learn its scientific name, taxonomy, etymology, evolution, species, appearance, characteristics, features, size, weight, lifespan, habitat, diet, lifecycle, reproduction, adaptations, predators, conservations status, and many other interesting facts about Racoons.

 Raccoon Facts For Kids

 - A raccoon ( or raccoon) is a nocturnal mammal species indigenous to North America.

 - It is also known as the North American raccoon, common raccoon, northern raccoon, or just coon.

 - It is a medium-sized animal and the largest of all the species of the Procyonidae family.

 - It has a distinctive facial mask, ringed tail, and extremely nimble front paws.

 - A raccoon is well-known for its intelligence.

 - It is primarily a nocturnal animal and remains active at night time.

 - It is an omnivore and consumes invertebrates, small vertebrates, and plant matter.